ekenozlu/DemoTimerApp/README.md

 ## App Contains:
 1. Second based timer
-2. Working also in background
+2. Working also in background with UserDefaults
 3. Two button structure
 4. Table for lap counting